 Dean Satish Udpa’s Statement on Diversity & Inclusion

 The College of Engineering is a highly diverse community of faculty, staff, and students who come from 57 countries and every state in the U.S. And we are committed to fostering an inclusive environment for each one of these individuals.

 In the classroom, our students gain a solid understanding of engineering principles.
 But they are also immersed in real-world problem-solving activities in a team-based environment.
 Working closely with teammates who come from diverse cultures or have vastly differing backgrounds, students are exposed to ideas unlike their own.
 As a result, they learn to respect each other, accept others’ viewpoints, and develop cross-cultural relationships.
-Some may also choose the Engineering Residential Experience option—a community where students from different backgrounds come together to live, learn, and socialize.
+Some may also choose the CoRe Experience option—a community where students from different backgrounds come together to live, learn, and socialize.

 These diverse learning opportunities go far beyond the MSU campus.
 In fact, they often go beyond U.S. borders.
 We encourage all of our students to gain international experience—through one of our formal study abroad programs, or by traveling overseas to work on special projects with professors and other students.
 We take a global approach to problem solving, developing solutions that will have a profound impact on the lives of individuals not only in our local communities, but around the world.

 Students may also take advantage of the many supportive services that have been developed to ensure academic, personal, and professional success.
 Resources include the Diversity Programs Office, which offers a free Guided Learning Center along with many other programs and services; Women in Engineering, which hosts programs and activities that help students make connections and offers general support while students are obtaining an engineering degree; and The Center, which assists with placement in internships, co-ops, and part-time jobs, as well as career development.